USAA Rewards™ American Express® Card Review

 Evaluating these two cards comes down to a simple question— do you prefer simplicity and modest rewards or are you looking to take advantage of a more complicated rewards program that comes with a big bonus?

-Where the Chase Sapphire Preferred® Card separates itself is with its rewards program, starting with a huge introductory offer of 60,000 bonus points when you spend at least $4,000 in the first three months you have the card.
-Those points have a value of $750 when redeemed through Chase Ultimate Rewards® for travel.
-Chase Sapphire Preferred® Card then offers two points per dollar for all travel and dining expenses and one point per dollar on all other expenses.
+Where the Chase Sapphire Preferred® Card separates itself is with its rewards program, starting with a huge introductory offer of 80,000 bonus points when you spend at least $4,000 in the first three months you have the card.
+Those points have a value of $1,000 when redeemed through Chase Ultimate Rewards® for travel.
+Plus, you can earn up to $50 in statement credit toward grocery store purchases.
+Chase Sapphire Preferred® Card then offers two points per dollar for all travel and dining expenses, and one point per dollar on all other expenses.